 We expect to set a materiality threshold at 1.8% of gross expenditure at the surplus/deficit on provision of services.
-Based on the prior year audited accounts we anticipate the overall materiality for the year ending 31 March 2022 to be in the region of £35m (£30m in the prior year) for the single entity accounts and £41m (£35m in the prior year) for the group accounts.
+Based on the 2022/23 draft accounts we anticipate the overall materiality for the year ending 31 March 2023 to be in the region of £37m (£35m in the prior year).